-To assess your home’s insulation needs, the One Source Heating and Cooling team recommends starting in the attic.
+To assess your home’s insulation needs, the One Source Heating, Cooling & Electrical team recommends starting in the attic.
 There, you’ll need to seek out signs of air leaks and supplement any inadequate insulation.

 Next, take a closer look at your windows and doorframes.
 You can seal air leaks with caulk, and you can keep out chilly drafts with draft stoppers and weather-stripping.
 These small steps will help you keep warm air in and cold air out for improved energy efficiency.

 Use a Smart Thermostat

 Smart thermostats might be small, but they can make a big difference in terms of heating your home in a sustainable fashion.
 Just program your family’s heating schedule, and you’ll never waste energy heating your home when you’re not there to enjoy it.

 With our Housewise Wi-Fi thermostat you can take advantage of the device’s Perfect Humidity technology to maintain an optimal humidity level, set alerts to remind you to change the air filter, and even manage multiple zones.
 The thermostat’s monthly energy tips and energy reporting features will help you achieve even better efficiency over time.

 Schedule a Heating System Tuneup

 HVAC maintenance might seem like just another annual chore, but our team understands just how helpful a system tuneup can be when you want to save energy.
 During a standard tuneup, we remove dirt and grime, calibrate your system, change air filters, and much more to ensure that your HVAC system runs as smoothly as possible all season long.